PetLabCo Logo

 2. If your dog’s poop is too soft to pick up, you can try sprinkling cat litter, baking soda, or sand over the mess to solidify it.

-Soft Dog Poop Prevention Tips
+How to Prevent Soft Dog Poop

 Consistent Feeding Schedule

 Feeding your dog too often and too close together is one of the most common reasons they develop soft stools.
-When you feed your furry friend a meal, it stimulates what is called the gastrocolic reflex.
+When you feed your pup a meal, it stimulates what is called the gastrocolic reflex.
 This essentially means that the food that is present and digesting in their stomach is going to stimulate them to poop to empty their colon for the next wave of digested food (feces).
+Feeding them too often with little time in between meals does not allow for adequate digestion of the food and may result in soft dog poop.
+Feeding a measured amount (meal feeding) twice daily, at least 6-8 hours apart, is recommended for adult dogs.
+Puppies will need to be fed more frequently, at least initially.

 High-Quality Dog Food